 If there’s no agreement reached during mediation, the case will move forward, and both sides will prepare for trial.
 During the trial phase, we’ll present all the evidence we found during the discovery phase and attempt to discount the defense attorney’s arguments.
 We’ll aggressively fight for your right to compensation from the careless party who caused your suffering.

-In a personal injury claim, you seek something known as damages.
-Damages are losses suffered from an accident or injury.
+In a personal injury claim, you seek something known as losses.
+They result from an accident or injury.
 They fall under two categories: economic and non-economic.
-Economic damages are expenses incurred, while non-economic damages represent things like pain and suffering.
+Economic losses are expenses incurred, while non-economic losses represent things like pain and suffering.

-Whether you choose to file an insurance claim or lawsuit, you could claim the following damages for compensation:
+Whether you choose to file an insurance claim or lawsuit, you could claim the following losses for compensation:

-The insurance adjuster or jury members will consider the following factors when determining the compensation they’re willing to award in a settlement or judgment:
+The insurance adjuster or jury members might consider the following factors when determining the compensation they’re willing to award in a settlement or judgment:

-Some seriously injured Georgians receive a third type of damage when they file a personal injury lawsuit.
-Punitive damages are unlike economic or non-economic damages.
+Some seriously injured Georgians receive a third type of losswhen they file a personal injury lawsuit.
+Punitive damages are unlike economic or non-economic losses.
 They don’t compensate the injured party for their expenses or pain and suffering.
 Instead, they punish the liable party for their egregiously negligent actions.

 Put Our Experienced Team On Your Side!Schedule Free Consultation